Idriz Voca

-Idriz Voca (born 15 May 1997) is a professional footballer who plays as a defensive midfielder for Italian club Triestina.
+Idriz Voca (born 15 May 1997) is a professional footballer who plays as a defensive midfielder for club Barletta.
 Born in Switzerland, he represents Kosovo at international level.

 Club career

 Luzern

 On 26 February 2017, Voca was named as a Luzern substitute for the first time in a Swiss Super League match against Basel.
 His professional debut with Luzern came on 5 April in the 2016–17 Swiss Cup semifinal against Sion after coming on as a substitute at 103rd minute of the extra time in place of Tomi Juric and the entire match finished in a goalless draw and advanced in the penalty shoot-out, where Voca scored the 6th and last penalty but Luzern lost 6–5.

 Ankaragücü

 On 23 September 2020, Voca signed a two-year contract with Süper Lig club Ankaragücü.
 Four days later, he made his debut in a 0–0 away draw against Sivasspor after coming on as a substitute at 62nd minute in place of Alper Potuk.